MBS ANSWERS

 We received the following information.
 The questioner had received conflicting advice from multiple sources.

-Shared Medical Appointments (SMA) are a type of group medical appointment that typically lasts 90 minutes during which 8-12 patients have individual and consecutive consultations with a GP, while other participants listen and can participate.
+Shared Medical Appointments (SMA) as provided by our questioner are a type of group medical appointment that typically lasts 90 minutes during which 8-12 patients have individual and consecutive consultations with a GP, while other participants listen and can participate.

 SMAs are not group education, they are individual and consecutive medical appointments, usually with a GP.
 There is also a trained facilitator present to manage the overall flow of each session.